omerenesbayram/lymph-node-metastasis/README.md

-# lymph-node-metastasis
+# Classifying Lymph Node Metastasis of Lung Cancer from CT Images
-Detection of Metastasis of Lung Cancer to Lymph Nodes using Deep Learning
+Let's roll it baby.